-Turn of the Tide is a 2023 Portuguese tv series about four friends who find a cache of cocaine, with ensuing complications.
-The phrase "based on a true story" is an immediate turn-off, and I doubt that any of them are gay, but who wouldn't want to see a tv show set in the Azores?
-I'm in.
+Turn of the Tide is a 2023 Portuguese tv series about four friends in the Azores who find a cache of cocaine, with ensuing complications.
+I doubt that any are gay, but it's a , so who cares?

 Scene 1: July 2001.
-A little boy runs through a small, colorful Azorean village, to a kitchen drug lab, and finds Eduardo (Jose Condesa), a cocaine dealer in a muscle shirt; his friend or girlfriend Silvia, who has pink hair; and Rafael, who wears a backwards baseball cap.
+A little boy runs through a small, colorful Azorean village, to a kitchen drug lab, and finds Hunk Protagonist Eduardo (Jose Condesa), a cocaine dealer, wearing a muscle shirt; Silvia, who has pink hair; and BFF Rafael, who wears a backwards baseball cap.
 He yells that the priest started bleeding and collapsed during the mass.
 "Fucking hell!"
 Eduardo exclaims.

 Narrator: I could say that the story begins here, but let's go back and talk about the Azores, nine islands in the "middle of fucking nowhere," a 2 1/2 hour flight from Lisbon, with no gay bars and a conservative Catholic population that often exhibits rude and harassing behavior toward gay tourists.
 Centuries of poverty, isolation, storms, volcanos, earthquakes.